freeCodeCamp/i18n-curriculum/curriculum/challenges/german/02-javascript-algorithms-and-data-structures/basic-data-structures/check-for-the-presence-of-an-element-with-indexof.md

 ---
 id: 587d7b7b367417b2b2512b14
-title: Prüfe das Vorhandensein eines Elements mit indexOf()
+title: Check For The Presence of an Element With indexOf()
 challengeType: 1
 forumTopicId: 301154
 dashedName: check-for-the-presence-of-an-element-with-indexof